vitmalina/w2ui-starter/README.md

 ## Loading the Module

-The module will be loaded if you follow a module route or can be loaded directly with app.require method in the following way.
+The module will be loaded if browser opens the route defined for the module or can be loaded with `app.require` method in the following way.

 ```js
 app.required('modName', function () {
     // called when module and all its assets are loaded
 })
 ```
+Where first argument is name of the module from `modules.js` file (it can also be array of strings)

 # Routes

 The `app.route` module is part of the boiler plater and immediately available.
 There are a number of methods and events available to you.

 ### *app.route.add(route, callBack)*
 Adds a route.
-You can add multiple at the same time if you pass an object to `add` method, where kye is the routes and value is its callBack
+You can add multiple at the same time if you pass an object to `add` method, where key is the route and value is its callBack

 ```js
 app.route.add({